Georgetown County, SC · Probate Cost

 Probate Overview for Georgetown County, South Carolina

-Georgetown County's population of approximately 62,680 places it in the middle tier of jurisdictions by population, in the suburban tier where probate volume has grown alongside residential development.
 The Georgetown County Probate Court in Georgetown processes a moderate number of estate filings, and cases often move more efficiently here than in the state's busiest courts.
+The typical probate timeline runs 6-12 months.

 Filing Fees and Court Costs in Georgetown County